ejfox/scrapbook-core/README.md

 ## Error Handling and Logging

-The application includes comprehensive error handling and logging.
+The application includes comprehensive error handling and logging using `winston`.
 Errors are logged to the console, and detailed error messages are provided to aid in troubleshooting.

 ## Deployment (Fly.io)